How Does a Telco’s CEO Structure His Pricing Department? 🧑💼

 - People that refuse to learn and give you the same old cost-plus solution

 - People that can’t accept feedback or don’t listen

 #4: AVOID PLACING THE RIGHT PEOPLE IN THE WRONG FUNCTION

 Legacy and even new pricing department structures are not always right the first time around.
 When you put a good team into a bad pricing department structure, there’ll be lots of confusion among teams and roles.
 Price decision making will eventually bottleneck within sub-cultures or latent power structures, and implementation will become slow and unfruitful.

-Not getting organisation design right the time is not a catastrophe.
-What is a disaster is keeping a bad pricing department structure.
+Not getting organisation design right the first time is not a catastrophe.
+The disaster is keeping a bad pricing department structure.
 Our research shows that when a business experiences a series of implementation mistakes or new hires repeatedly fail in their role, its a sign of structural imbalance rather than bad hires.

 A set and forget attitude to organisational design has a devastating impact on staff morale, pricing performance, and culture.

 A new era of pricing

-Having spent 18 years evaluating and tracking pricing, commercial and financial executives and studying the factors in their performance; I’m convinced that organisations and their leaders transition to what I think of; as a new era of organisational design, hiring and talent management as they re-structure their pricing departments.
+Having spent 18 years evaluating and tracking pricing, commercial and financial executives and studying the factors in their performance; Taylor Wells Advisory have strong evidence to believe a new pricing department is emerging and with it a new era for talent management.

 A new era in which: